new-production-institute/openlab-microfactory-wiki/src/general_instructions.md

 The rest of the fields stay as they are.

+---

-## Interacting with the services
+## Understanding the services

-The two main services that you will use are NodeRed and Grafana.
-The other two services, InfluxDB and Mosquitto are there to store the data and transmit the data between sensors and services.

-### NodeRed
+### Node-Red

-[NodeRed](https://nodered.org) is an open-source low-code programming enviroment for real-time data manipulation.
+[Node-Red](https://nodered.org) is an open-source low-code programming enviroment for real-time data manipulation.

-NodeRed is being exposed in port 1880, therefore, in your browser go to:
-**< server-ip-address >:1880**

-In the installed template there are some examples on how to get sensor data, calculate new values from them, and store them in the Influx database.
+In the installed template, there are some examples on how to get sensor data, calculate new values from them, and store them in the Influx database.

-[nodered_instructions.md](nodered_instructions.md) provides more detailed explanations on how to use the templates and how to modify them for your own needs.
+[Node-Red template](nodered_instructions.md) provides more detailed explanations on how to use the templates and how to modify them for your own needs.

 ### Grafana

 [Grafana](https://grafana.com/oss/grafana/) is an open-source software for creating interactive dashboards.

-Grafana is being exposed in port 3000, therefore, in your browser go to:
-**< server-ip-address >:3000**

-[grafana_instructions.md](grafana_instructions.md) provides more detailed explanations for how to use the templates and how to modify them for your own needs.
+[Grafana template](grafana_instructions.md) provides more detailed explanations for how to use the templates and how to modify them for your own needs.